LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

   * SMS: SMS with Twilio Gateway
   * WhatsApp: WhatsApp or Prioritized
   * Prioritized: Prioritized is the step down capability from WhatsApp to SMS.
 This means that a message will initially be sent to the consumer via WhatsApp channel.
 If the consumer’s phone number isn’t eligible on WhatsApp, then the message will attempt to send via SMS text instead.

-From number - Select the number you would like to send the outbound message from.
-If you onboard more than one number to the messaging channel, the
+* **From number**  - Select the number you would like to send the outbound message from.
+If the brand onboards more than one number to the channel i.e. Twilio-SMS or WhatsApp, this is where they can select the number they would like to use.

 * **Route to skill** - Select the skill which the consumer responses should be routed to.
 These are skills created inside LiveEngage.
 Currently, not all LiveEngage skills will appear here.
 Only the skills that brands have specifically requested to be onboarded for Proactive messaging when setting up will appear will appear